 This expensive creation of redundancy also has two implications relevant for our final argument.
-As in the computer software industry, it suggests that the indivisibility is not such a significant factor in the innovation process; in other words, the true fixed cost to be recouped via monopoly profits is probably small.
-Before you think we are crazy because of the \$800 million figure quoted earlier, make a note saying "clinical trials", and give us a few more pages of your patience.
+As in the computer software industry, it suggests that indivisibility is not such a significant factor in the innovation process; in other words, the true fixed cost to be recouped via monopoly profits is probably small.
 Second, it suggests a substantial amount of socially inefficient rent-seeking, artificially created by the patent system itself.
 One often finds, in the public debate over the rising cost of health care, a misplaced insistence on the huge profits of Big Pharma.
 Yes, those profits are abnormally large and persistently so.
 A signal, we agree, of a highly monopolistic industry.
-But they are not the main cause of the rising cost of health care, because at the very end they are just 10% of the whole pie.
-The much larger amount of resources the patent system forces us to waste in the me-too drugs business, its advertising and its legal support, THAT is a sizeable share of the pie.
-When you add them up together, the research cost, the legal cost, the advertising and promotion cost get you to possibly more than 50% of the whole pie!
+But they are not the main cause of the rising cost of health care, because in the end they are just 10% of the whole pie.
+The much larger amount of resources the patent system forces us to waste in the me-too drugs business, its advertising and its legal support, that is a sizeable share of the pie.
+When you add them together, the research cost, the legal cost, the advertising and promotion cost get you to possibly more than 50% of the whole pie!

 Now consider this: assume we can cut Big Pharma's profits to the average level in the manufacturing sector.
 As a percentage of sales that would be about 5%, meaning 5% off the cost of drugs.
-Make the pharmaceutical industry a competitive one, and get rid of the resources insanely wasted in the monopolistic competition monkey business.
-Well, that is a beefy 50% off the cost of your drugs.
-Next time, tell that to your congressman, please.
+Make the pharmaceutical industry a competitive one, and get rid of the resources wasted in the monopolistic competition monkey business.
+That is a substantial 50% off the cost of drugs.
+Making the pharmaceutical industry a more competitive one will probably reduce its profit margins to more common level, giving you the extra 5% cost reduction for free.
+The U.S. Congress should note this.

 Insofar as new drugs are replacements for drugs that already exist, they have little or no economic value in a world without patents - yet cost on the order of \$800 million to bring to market because the existence of patents forces the producers to "invent something" the USPO can pretend to be sufficiently different from the original, patented, drug.
 Where does that money go?
 What are the social gains from this kind of investments?
 None: the only social gain from introducing a "me-too" drug is that the supply of the beneficial active ingredient increases, and average prices possibly decreases somewhat.
 But this could be achieved, much more rapidly and at a cost orders of magnitude smaller, by simply copying the old drug, and improving upon it.
-Money spent in obtaining a "me-too" drug that can be patented is money wasted for society that will be charged to consumers: Rent-seeking and monopoly profits can be very costly for all of us, indeed.
+Money spent in obtaining a "me-too" drug that can be patented is money denied to society and charged to consumers: Rent-seeking and monopoly profits can be very costly for all of us, indeed.